joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # DOING

 # TODO

-* replace the use of the map in the `BankAccountServer` by using the `BankAccountRegistry`
+* can the tests be run in parallel?
 * BUG: every time we delete an account, because of `BankServerSupervisor` a new and orphan `BankAccountServer` will be created.
 * BUG: every time a `BankAccountServer` crashes we lose the association between the new `process id` and the bank account `name`
 * make the use of `BankAccountRegistry` to be optional when we start a new `BankAccountServer`